Stephen Humphrys: Southend

 On 19 January 2019, Humphrys joined Southend United on a permanent deal from Fulham, scoring two goals on his debut, in a 4–0 win at Bradford that same day.

 On 25 February 2019, he suffered a collision with Accrington Stanley goalkeeper Johnny Maxted as he won a header which would result in a goal.
 In the process, he suffered a fractured cheekbone and eye socket and 15 broken bones in his face, leading to metal plates being inserted and the need for a face mask to be worn for the rest of the season.
 Following surgery in early March, he also underwent another operation after the end of the season.

 On 5 May 2019 Humphrys came off the bench to score the winning goal for Southend in a 2–1 win over Sunderland.
 The goal saved Southend from relegation to League Two.

 Rochdale

 On 11 September 2020, Humphrys signed a two-year deal with Rochdale for an undisclosed fee.

 Wigan Athletic

 In July 2021 he joined Wigan Athletic.
 He scored his first goal for the club in an EFL Cup tie against Hull City on 10 August 2021.

 Heart of Midlothian

 In August 2022, Humphrys signed for Scottish Premiership team Hearts on a season long loan.
 He scored his first goal for the club in a league match against Kilmarnock on 9 October 2022.

 Humphrys' place in Hearts folklore was sealed on 4 February 2023 when he scored from his own half in a 3–1 win over Dundee United.

+On 10 May 2024, Wigan announced that he would be released in the summer when his contract expired.

+Barnsley

+Humphrys signed for Barnsley on 30 August 2024 on a one year deal, with an option for a second year.